Sources of international jurisdiction

-As far as sources of law are concerned, a distinction must be made between sources at EU (or supranational) level, sources of the Hague Conference on Private International Law and sources of national law.
+In terms of sources of law, a distinction must be made between sources at EU (or supranational) level, sources from the Hague Conference on Private International Law and sources from domestic law.

-In practice, the most important regulations for international jurisdiction come almost exclusively from the EU.
-The EU legislator has regulated a whole range of topics in the form of regulations:
+In Dutch practice, almost all important regulations for international jurisdiction come from the EU.
+In the form of regulations, the EU legislator has regulated a wide range of topics:

 - International matrimonial property law: Matrimonial Property Regulation;

-The Hague Conference has developed the Hague Choice of Court Convention of 2005 especially for exclusive choice of court cases.
-This Convention is only relevant in relation to Mexico, Montenegro and Singapore.
+The Hague Conference developed the 2005 Hague Choice of Court Convention specifically for exclusive forum choices.
+This Choice of Court Convent is only relevant in relation to Mexico, Montenegro and Singapore.

-If the above sources of law do not apply to your case, within the Netherlands you have to fall back on the Dutch national rules on international jurisdiction: Articles 1 to 14 of the Dutch Civil Procedure Code.
+If the above sources of law do not apply to your case, you will fall back on our national rules on international jurisdiction: Articles 1 to 14 Code Civil Procedural Law.

-I regularly engage the IJI in cases where PIL aspects play a role.
-The institute has existed for over 100 years and can therefore boast a long history and experience.
-There are prominent people associated with it.
-Not least Mr Strikwerda.
-They support you from the outset, immediately understand the question you are faced with and suggest possible solutions.
-They have the right connections at home and abroad to answer questions within a reasonable timeframe.
-Apart from that, it is very pleasant to work with the people of the IJI.
+I regularly consult the IJI in cases involving private international law aspects.
+The institute has been around for over 100 years, so it boasts a long history and experience.
+There are eminent people associated with it.
+Not the least Mr Strikwerda.
+The IJI legal counsels think along with you, immediately understand the question you are facing and come up with solutions.
+They have the right connections at home and abroad to answer questions within a reasonable time.
+Apart from that, it is very pleasant working with the people of the IJI.

-We have received advice from the IJI on several cases.
-One example is a case brought by a number of Nigerian farmers against Shell concerning oil pollution in Nigeria.
-That case is about the application of Nigerian law by the Dutch court.
-The IJI looked into the framework of tort law in Nigeria for us.
-We used that advice in the proceedings and also submitted it to the court and it showed, for instance, that our plaintiffs were also entitled to claim against Shell under Nigerian law.
-The IJI is extremely useful in all such cases because you receive very sound advice on the basis of which you know whether you should have a number of things investigated further.
-It’s very useful advice at an early stage of your procedure.
+We have consulted the IJI in several cases.
+One example is a case brought by some Nigerian farmers against Shell about oil pollution in Nigeria.
+That case involved the application of Nigerian law by the Dutch courts.
+And the IJI figured out the framework of tort law in Nigeria for that purpose for us.
+We used that advice in the proceedings and also submitted it to the court and it showed, for example, that our claimants were also entitled to claim against Shell under Nigerian law.
+Actually in all those kinds of cases, the IJI is extremely useful because you get a very solid advice on the basis of which you know: do we want to have a number of things investigated further, can that be done by the IJI or should we turn to someone else?
+But at least you can use this information at an early stage of your proceedings.

-Our law firm is based in Rotterdam, a city of more than 170 nationalities, so we regularly have to ask the IJI for advice.
-For example, I had to deal with the recognition of a child by an Italian man, to which Italian law had to be applied.
-I don’t speak Italian so I could not do that myself.
-Nor did I have access to the sources which the IJI has.
+Our law firm is based in Rotterdam, a city with more than 170 nationalities, so we regularly have to seek private international law advice from the IJI.
+For example, I have had to deal with the recognition of a child by an Italian, to which Italian law has to be applied.
+I don’t speak Italian so I can’t do that myself.
+I also don’t have access to the sources and the IJI does.